 A former employee of Volvo Car Corporation was recently recognized in Sweden for development of one of the world's most important inventions for controlling automotive exhaust emissions: the three-way catalytic converter controlled by an oxygen sensor.
 In 1976, Stephen Wallman introduced the technology and has now been awarded the Royal Swedish Automobile Club's prestigious gold medal.

-The year was 1976.
-At that time, the automobile industry had been aware for six years that American legislation regarding exhaust emissions was to be made radically stricter by the 1970 "Clean Air Act."
-Volvo put Stephen Wallman in charge of emissions development, a project that quickly expanded and eventually included some 60 people.
+At the time of the technology's launch, the automobile industry had been aware for six years that American legislation regarding exhaust emissions was to be made radically stricter by the 1970 "Clean Air Act."
+Volvo Cars put Stephen Wallman in charge of emission controls development, a project that quickly expanded and included some 60 people.

 In mid-February, 2008, Stephen Wallman was awarded the Clarence von Rosen gold medal by the Royal Swedish Automobile club for his groundbreaking work with the environment at Volvo Car Corporation.

 Volvo Cars of Canada Corp. is part of Volvo Car Corporation of Göteborg, Sweden.
 The company provides marketing, sales, parts, service, technology and training support to the 42 Volvo automobile retailers across the country.
 The company's product range includes the stylish and sporty C30, the elegant C70 hardtop convertible, the compact S40 sedan, the S60 sport sedan, the S80 flagship sedan, the versatile V50 wagon and the award-winning XC90 sport utility vehicle.
 For 2008, the company is introducing two all-new models: the redesigned V70 wagon and the rugged and comfortable XC70.

 Education: Technology Licentiate with focus on machines at Chalmers University of Technology